 In 1910, the Labor Party won a clear majority at the Federal Election.
 For the second time, Andrew Fisher, the Labor leader took office as Prime Minister of Australia.
-This time, Labor had a working majority.
-It established, for the first time, its claim to be one of the two principal forces in Australian politics.
-Labor held its majority until time 1913 when Joseph Cook formed a Government with the majority of one.
-His Government remained in office when War was declared in August 1914.
-But within a
+This time Labor had a working majority.
+It established, for the first time, its claim to be one of the two principal forces Australian politics.
+Labor held its majorit until June 1913 when Joseph Cook forme a Government with the majority of one.
+Hi Government remained in office when Wa was declared in August 1914, But within month, in a general election, the Fisher Government was returned with sweeping victories.
 Those victories soon turned to acrimonious disputes.
-W.M.
-Hughes became prime Minister, in succession to Fisher.
-In 1915 he set upon efforts to persuade Australians to the cause of conscription to fight in the European war.
-The Roman Catholic Coadjutor Archbishop of Melbourne, Dr Daniel Mannix, addressed huge church gatherings in September 1916.
+W. M. Hughe became Prime Minister, in succession to Fisher.
+In 1915 he set upon efforts to persuade Australians to the cause of conscription to fight in the European wal The Roman Catholic Coadjutor Archbisho of Melbourne, Dr. Daniel Mannix addressed huge church gatherings i September 1916.
 He expressed a critical Irish perspective of conscription.
-Labor, which had been substantially built upon the support of Irish working people, fell into bitter division.
-In October 1916 a national referendum to permit the conscription of Australian men for overseas military service was narrowly defeated.
-Hughes and twenty three supporters left the Labor Government.
-They formed a new Coalition government which proposed a second conscription referendum.
-This too was defeated in December 1917 with an even larger majority.
+Labor which had been substantially built upon the support of Irish working people, fell inti bitter division.
+In October 1916 a national referendum-to permit the conscription of Australian men for overseas military service was narrowly defeated.
+Hughes and twent three supporters left the Labor Governmen They formed a new Coalition government which proposed a second conscription referendum.
+This too was defeated it December 1917 with an even large majority.

-The young McTiernan observed these debates closely.
-He lined up behind Mannix and the majority of Labor supporters in opposition to conscription.
-Most young lawyers of the time were Empire loyalists.
-It was a rough introduction to the world of politics for these were times of fierce passions.
-With a war proceeding in which many Australians were being killed, embrace of opposition to conscription was often presented as disjoyalty to the country and even worse.
+The young McTiernan observed thes debates closely.
+He lined up behind Manniand the majority of Labor supporters if opposition to conscription.
+Most youn lawyers of the time were Empire loyalists.
+I was a rough introduction to the world opolitics for these were times of fiero passions.
+With a war proceeding in which many Australians were being killed embrace of opposition to conscription wa often presented as disloyalty to the country and even worse.

-McTieman's graduation in Law, which he had studied after completion of his Arts Degree, occurred in 1915.
-At graduation he was awarded First Class Honours, an ecademic tribute to his diligence and to his intellectual abilities.
-Graduating in the came class was Mr Kenneth Whistler Street, later to be Chief Justice of New South
+McTiernan's graduation in Law, which he had studied after completion of his Art Degree, occurred in 1915.
+At graduation he was awarded First Class Honours, ar academic tribute to his diligence and to his intellectual abilities.
+Graduating in the same class was Mr. Kenneth Whistler Street, late to be Chief Justice of New South Wales.

 During his law studies, McTiernan had obtained a position as a junior clerk in the well established firm of Solicitors Sly & Russell.
 He had no connections with the firm.
-As he told it to me, he was walking along George Street when a large brass solicitors' plate caught his eye.
-He approached the firm and was ushered into the presence of William Charles Schroder.
-Doubtless impressed by the young man's excellent academic results, Schroder gave him a corner desk.
+As he told it to me, he was walking along George Street when a large brase solicitors' plate caught his eye.
+He approached the firm and was ushered into the presence of William Charles Schroder Doubtless impressed by the young man's excellent academic results, Schroder gave him a corner desk.
 McTiernan began his lifetime association with the busy world of legal Sydney.